-- A.7.8 Each Client Device Message shall have the Extension Profile Code field set: - a.
-In the case that the Client Device supports a single Extension Profile in accordance with A.2.1 and A.2.2, to the value set out in Table 7 that corresponds to that Extension Profile; or - b.
-Otherwise (i.e. where the Client Device does not support an Extension Profile), to the value zero (0).
+- A.7.8 Each client device message shall have the Extension Profile Code field set: - a. in the case that the client device supports a single extension profile, to the value shown in Table 7 that corresponds to that extension profile; or - b. otherwise (i.e. where the client device does not support an extension profile), to the value zero (0).